brnstz/ds/README.md

 ### Business application / Implementation plan ###

-A production implementatio would follow the same basic structure that we have, except it would be distributed and have user feedback.
+A production implementation would follow the same basic structure that we have, except it would be distributed and have user feedback.

 The backend processing would be a scaled and distributed version of a clustering algorithm.